Limitations on Accurate, Trusted, Human-level Reasoning: Introduction

-In our definition, when we say that a human has a provably correct solution, we mean that the human can provide a scientifically acceptable proof.
+In our definition, when we say that a human has a provably correct solution, we mean that the human can provide a proof.
 In this paper whenever we make claims about humans being able to solve problems, we provide such proofs.
 To probe this point and Definition~\ref{def:agi} further, we consider an analogy to chess --- a domain for which we have had advanced AI systems for quite some time.
-Consider a future proposed AGI system, which is proficient at chess among other things.
-If there were explicit chess positions which most human chess players can solve provably without too much difficulty, but the proposed AGI system struggled on those positions, then the proposed system does not capture some aspects of human cognition, and hence is arguably not actually an AGI system.\footnote{We note that many current advanced chess engines still struggle to evaluate certain positions which are relatively easy for human experts \citep{doggers2017consciousness,zahavy2023diversifying}.
-However, this is likely a result of the these engines being `narrow' in terms of their approach and reasoning, and we believe that a proposed AGI or superintelligent system which is purported to excel on chess should have the ability to solve such instances.} Similarly, in our paper we will demonstrate explicit instances of certain tasks for which we provide solutions with short, scientifically acceptable proofs which are also rather simple, but these instances cannot be solved by AI systems having certain properties.
+Consider a future proposed human-level reasoning system, which is proficient at chess among other things.
+If there were explicit chess positions which most human chess players can solve provably without too much difficulty, but the proposed human-level reasoning system struggled on those positions, then the proposed system does not capture some aspects of human cognition, and hence is arguably not actually a human-level reasoning system.\footnote{We note that many current advanced chess engines still struggle to evaluate certain positions which are relatively easy for human experts \citep{doggers2017consciousness,zahavy2023diversifying}.
+However, this is likely a result of the these engines being `narrow' in terms of their approach and reasoning, and we believe that a proposed human-level reasoning or superintelligent system which is purported to excel on chess should have the ability to solve such instances.} Similarly, in our paper we will demonstrate explicit instances of certain tasks for which we provide solutions with short proofs which are also rather simple, but these instances cannot be solved by AI systems having certain properties.

-We now state our main result, that it is not possible for an AGI system to be both safe and trusted, as per our definitions of safety, trust and AGI.
-In other words, the notions of safety, trust and AGI are mutually incompatible --- any system can have at most two of these three properties.
+We now state our main result, that it is not possible for a human-level reasoning system to be both accurate and trusted, as per our definitions of accuracy, trust and human-level reasoning.
+In other words, the notions of accuracy, trust and human-level reasoning are mutually incompatible --- any system can have at most two of these three properties.

-\begin{theorem} If an AI system is safe and trusted, then it cannot be an AGI system.
-In particular, it is not an AGI system for the tasks of program verification, planning and determining graph reachability. \end{theorem}
+\begin{theorem} If an AI system is accurate and trusted by some set of individuals $H$, then it cannot be a human-level reasoning system.
+In particular, it is not a human-level reasoning system for the tasks of program verification, planning and determining graph reachability. \end{theorem}